dimitri-nicolo/calico/networking/dual-tor.md

         ...
     ```

+> **Note**: The EarlyNetworkConfiguration is processed at two different times on each
+> node, with different parts of the configuration being relevant each time.
+Firstly it is
+> used each time a node boots, and before Kubernetes starts running, in order to establish
+> early BGP sessions to the node's ToR routers, and to set up the node's stable address.
+> At this time the peering information in the EarlyNetworkConfiguration is used, because
+> BGPPeer resources are not yet accessible from Kubernetes.
+>
+> Secondly it is processed by {{site.nodecontainer}} when it starts up as a Kubernetes pod
+> on each node, in order to set the correct AS number and labels on the node.
+At this
+> time the EarlyNetworkConfiguration peering fields are ignored, because equivalent and
+> possibly more detailed peering config is available from the BGPPeer resources.
+{: .alert .alert-info}

 #### Arrange for dual-homed nodes to run {{site.nodecontainer}} on each boot

 {{site.prodname}}'s {{site.nodecontainer}} image normally runs as a Kubernetes pod, but